-The information below pertains to the most recent sales tax holiday, held in 2015.
-Hopefully, this much-anticipated reprieve from state sales tax will be back in 2017.
+The information below pertains to the most recent sales tax holiday, held in 2019.

 It's the best weekend of the year to go shopping in Massachusetts!

-The Massachusetts legislature has established August 15-16, 2015 as a Sales Tax Holiday Weekend.
-WWLP reported on July 30, 2015 that state lawmakers voted to approve this annual reprieve from the state's 6.25% sales tax.
-Governor Charlie Baker signed the bill into law to make the sales tax break in MA official.
+The Massachusetts legislature has established August 17-18, 2019 as a Sales Tax Holiday Weekend.
+The Boston Globe reported on August 12, 2019 that state lawmakers voted to approve this annual reprieve from the state's 6.25% sales tax.

 Are there any exclusions?
 Yes.
 The following items do not qualify for the sales tax holiday exemption and remain subject to tax: motor vehicles, motorboats, meals, telecommunications services, gas, steam, electricity, tobacco products, layaway items and any single item priced at more than $2,500.